janwdev/gdv-WiSe2021_22/README.md

 |py -m pip install opencv-python|python -m pip install opencv-python|python -m pip install opencv-python|

 ⚠ Note that there is no need to install OpenCV from opencv.org

+⚠ Ensure that Python 3.9.7 is used as mentioned above.

 See https://docs.opencv.org/master/d0/de3/tutorial_py_intro.html for further help on other systems.